mmkal/expect-type/README.md

 ### Documentation of limitations through tests

-Limitations of the library are documented via tests in usage.test.ts.
-This means that if a future TypeScript version (or library version) fixes the limitation, the test will start failing, so it will be automatically removed from the docs once it no longer applies.
+Limitations of the library are documented through tests in `usage.test.ts`.
+This means that if a future TypeScript version (or library version) fixes the limitation, the test will start failing, and it will be automatically removed from the documentation once it no longer applies.